-Report requirement: Hunters will be required to report hunting activity for each special permit awarded in addition to their general season hunting activity report.
+Mandatory Reporting: Hunters are required to report hunting activity for each special permit awarded in addition to their general season hunting activity report.
 All successful bear hunters must validate (notch) their bear tag, notify the department within 72 hours of kill (excluding legal state holidays) by calling 844-992-7266 to provide the hunter's name, date and GMU of kill, and sex of animal.
-The raw pelt, with evidence of sex, and skull must be presented to an authorized department employee for sealing within 5 days of kill.
+The raw pelt, with evidence of sex, and skull must be presented to an authorized department employee within 5 days of kill.
 All permit hunters must comply with harvest reporting and submission of biological samples.
 Failure to comply with the submission of biological samples is a misdemeanor pursuant to RCW 77.15.280.